GavPri/twitter_front_end/README.md

+# Twitter Clone

-# A simple Twitter Clone built with Django Rest Framework, React, and Tailwind CSS.
+A simple Twitter Clone built with Django Rest Framework, React, and Tailwind CSS, hosted on Heroku.

 ## Features